 - What type of activities would you like to see done this year?

-Using Google Sheets you can create an excel sheet that allows you to keep track of who gave you what.
+Using Google Sheets you can create an Excel sheet that allows you to keep track of who gave you what.
 Use the sum function to add up all the money you have collected.
 This is a simple way to track who donated what for a classroom holiday party or a teacher gift.

 Another likely task of any room parent is asking for donations or volunteers for the class.
-Some parents work and can only contribute monetarily, while others prefer to volunteer to give their time.
+Some parents work full-time and prefer to contribute monetarily, while others prefer to volunteer their time.
 Whatever their preference, SignUp

 Are there several parents working together as Room Parents?
 Or are you splitting up parties?
-Doodle is an app that helps meeting up with several different parties easy.
-We've all been in that forever long group text with back and forth messages about schedules and more that result in everyone being confused at the end.
-Doodle takes all the confusion out of scheduling by putting everyone's availability in one easy-to-read calendar.
+Doodle is an app that helps meet up with several different parties easily.
+We’ve all been in that forever-long group text with back-and-forth messages about schedules and more that result in everyone being confused at the end.
+Doodle takes all the confusion out of scheduling by putting everyone’s availability in one easy-to-read calendar.

-It is a well-known fact that teachers do not get the respect they deserve in terms of pay.
-While the work they do is invaluable, giving them a tangible gift for their birthday, Christmas, or at the end of the year is a must.
-As the room parent you will be collecting money and organizing class gifts.
+Another part of the Room Mom’s responsibilities is classroom gifts for the teacher for her birthday, the holidays, and the end of the school year.
+As the room mom, you will be collecting money and organizing class gifts.
 Use all the tips above for apps and how to organize along with these tips on gifting.

-Gift Cards are best- allowing the teacher to pick what they want via a gift card is what teachers really want.
-This allows the teacher to use the money as he/she sees fit.
-Maybe you get one to his/her favorite clothing store, restaurant, or
+Gift Cards are Best – Allowing the teacher to pick what she wants via a gift card is what teachers really want.
+This allows the teacher to use the money as she chooses.
+Maybe you get one to her favorite clothing store, restaurant, or